Sony WH-1000XM4 Review: Keep It or Upgrade in 2026?

 Is the Sony WH 1000XM4 better than Bose headphones like the QuietComfort series?

-Having owned both the Sony WH1000-XM4 and Bose QuietComfort 35 II, I personally think the Sony headphones have equal noise cancelling performance, but are better in every other category.
-Bose's sound quality is not as impressive to me as Sony headphones.
+Having owned both the Sony WH1000-XM4 and Bose QuietComfort 35 II, I personally think the Sony headphones have equal noise cancelling performance, but newer headphones like the Bose QuietComfort Ultra have superior noise cancelling performance.

 How We Tested and Our Methodology